RivaD2/personal/node-fs-module/README.md

 To complete this exercise I also had to make use of `import.meta` object to get the absolute file path of the module: `import.meta.url` seen here:
 [import.meta Object in Node](https://nodejs.org/docs/latest-v15.x/api/esm.html#esm_import_meta)

+## Credit:

+Credit to Frontend Masters for the guidance on how to do this is an async fashion! :)